LeonardoGentile/.dotfiles/osx_installation/README.md

 ```

-### termrc
+### Mert
-[termrc](https://github.com/briangonzalez/termrc) is amazing!
-This little command will help you starting up iterm2 envs from shell.

-    gem install termrc
+[mert](https://github.com/eggplanetio/mert) is amazing!
+It is a command line tool for managing windows, tabs, and pane configurations for iTerm.

+####installation

+    npm install -g mert

 __Example__:

-Create a `Termfile` in your project directory
+Run `mert init` in your project directory with, it will create a `.mertrc` file.

-    commands:
-      django_server:    cd myproject; workon myproject; python manage.py runserver;
-      grunt_server:      cd myproject; cd webapp; grunt serve
-      celery_server:     cd myproject; workon myproject; celery -A myproject worker -l info;
-      commands_tab:  cd myproject; workon myproject
+Edit the `.mertrc` file:

+    root: "/Users/foo/Projects/NonNewtonianApplesFallingUpwards"
     layout:
-      - [ django_server, grunt_server ]         # row 1, with 2 panes
-      - [ celery_server, commands_tab ]         # row 2, with 2 pane
+      -
+        - workon foo_virtual_env; python manage.py runserver;
+      -
+        - cd webapp; gulp serve;
+      -
+        - git status;

-then run
+then run `mert start`.

-    termrc start
-This will create 4 panes in iterm2 (2 for row) with your favorite commands for your project.
-I created an alias in `.bash_aliases`
+This will read the `.mertrc` file and create 3 horizontal panes in iterm with your favorite commands for your project.
+I created an alias in `.bash_aliases`:

-    alias start="termrc start"
+    alias start="mert start"
-so that I just `cd myproject; start` will launch my defined panes and commands defined in the `Termfile`.
+so that I just `cd myproject; start` will launch my defined panes and commands defined in the `.mertrc`.
 This saves me a lot of time!

-####Warning!!
-Termrc has been discontinued, in fact it won't work on iterm2 v3.
-[mert](https://github.com/eggplanetio/mert) is a similar package from the same author that will work on iterm2 and iterm3 (but it seems yet a bit unstable to me)

 ###alcatraz
 [alcatraz](http://alcatraz.io) packet manager for xcode.
 I don't have enough experience with this, I need to play with it a little bit more